DLTcollab/tangle-accelerator/README.md

 ## Usage
 `Tangle-accelerator` currently supports two categories of APIs
 * Direct API: check [wiki page](https://github.com/DLTcollab/tangle-accelerator/wiki) for details.
-* Proxy API to IRI core functionalities
+* Proxy API to IOTA core functionalities

-### IRI Proxy API
+### Full Node Proxy API
-`tangle-accelerator` allows the use of IRI core APIs.
-The calling process does not have to be aware of the destination machine running IRI.
-With the exactly same format of IRI API, `tangle-accelerator` would help users forward the request to IRI and forward the response back to users.
+`tangle-accelerator` allows the use of IOTA core APIs.
+The calling process does not have to be aware of the destination machine running IOTA full node.
+With the exactly same format of IOTA core APIs, `tangle-accelerator` would help users forward the request to IOTA full node and forward the response back to users.
-We support two way to forward Proxy APIs to IRI:
+We support two way to forward Proxy APIs to IOTA full node:
-1. Bypass Proxy APIs directly to IRI.
+1. Bypass Proxy APIs directly to IOTA full node.
-2. Process the Proxy APIs, then transmit them to IRI.
+2. Process the Proxy APIs, then transmit them to IOTA full node.

 The user can choose which way they want with CLI argument `--proxy_passthrough`.
 All the Proxy APIs are supported with the first way.